fuafa/not-a-hub/src/posts/Subtyping.md

 In general, if `A <: B`, then `B => A <: A => B`.
 For TypeScript, this rule holds for function, but does not for class method.

 ## Bounded Polymorphism
-Since subtyping is also one kind polymorphism, for a language just either generic or subtyping, one may consider use these either one to substitute another.
+Since subtyping is also one kind polymorphism, for a language just has either generic or subtyping, one may consider use either alternatively.
 However it may be considered a bad decision.

 1. Use subtyping instead of generic would need extra type casting which is dangerous.
 2. Use generic instead of subtyping would be at a cost of significantly less code reuse.